Quantum control of hole spin qubits in double quantum dots

 \textit{NOT Gate.} One of the main one-qubit gates in all quantum algorithms is the NOT gate (also known as $X$-gate), represented by the $\sigma_x$ Pauli matrix.
-The action of this gate is a $\pi$ rotation around the $x$ axis, so the final angles are related to the initial ones as $\theta_f = \pi - \theta_0$ and $\phi_f = -\phi_0$.
-In our system, we can implement a NOT gate by applying FAQUAD with a total time $t_f = t_f^*$ and a waiting time $t_w$ such that the dynamical phase is corrected, which is almost insensitive to the initial state.
-We define the fidelity of the NOT gate as
+The action of this gate is a $\pi$ rotation around the $x$-axis.
+For instance, if the qubit is initialized in $\ket{0}$, after applying the NOT gate the qubit will be in the state $\ket{1}$, and vice versa.
+In our system, we can implement a NOT gate by applying FAQUAD with a total time $t_f = \tilde{t}_f$ and a waiting time $t_w$ such that the dynamical phase is corrected, which is almost insensitive to the initial state.
+We define the fidelity of the NOT gate as $\mathcal{F}_\mathrm{NOT} = \abs{\bra{\Psi(0)}\sigma_x\ket{\Psi(t_f)}}^2$, which is shown in Fig.~\ref{fig:NOT_gate} for different initial states.
+The fidelity achieved for different initial polar angles ($\theta_0$) and azimuthal angles ($\phi_0$) is always $\mathcal{F}_\mathrm{NOT} > 0.99$, and the corresponding gate time is $73.37$~ns.
+The average fidelity for all possible initial states is $\mathcal{F}_\mathrm{NOT} = 0.995$.
+Using other protocols such as LA or a $\pi$-pulse lower fidelity is obtained.
+The results for these protocols are shown in the Supplemental Material \cite{SuppMat}.\\